Prabhjot-Singh-2004/Palo-Alto-Case-Study/README.md

 ## AI Disclosure

 **Did you use an AI assistant (Copilot, ChatGPT, etc.)?**

--Yes — used AI assistants extensively for code generation, debugging, and architectural decisions.
+Yes — used AI assistants for code generation, debugging, and architectural decisions.

 **How did you verify the suggestions?**
 - Verified MongoDB documents manually using Node.js scripts